The Ukulele Buyer's FAQ

 A: A list of Ukulele brands I have owned/played are:

-Note: Cute ukuleles in a glossy finish with colour-coating (red/yellow/green), usually in a price range below 2500/- are best avoided.
+Caution: Colour-coated, glossy finish ukuleles usually in a price range below 2000/- are best avoided.

 For reference sake, I’m linking a few Ukuleles available online that I think are a good fit for a beginner and can hope they are still in stock when you go through this list: